filippocostalli/recepta-regis-fse/README.md

 - The sign engine is xades_mul.clj.
 It is a Clojure wrapper for the Digital Signature Service (DSS) libraries.
 You can find the project [here](https://github.com/esig/dss);

 - hl7cda.js creates the CDA from a record.
-It uses [Selmer](https://github.com/yogthos/Selmer) as template engine;
+It uses [Selmer](https://github.com/yogthos/Selmer) as a template engine;
 ## Usage

 FIXME